CO2 Laser Machine/Drill/Scribe

 The arrays can be laser scribed/scored for final separation.

 CO2 lasers are well suited to machining and profiling

 ceramic substrates for electronics.

-insulating materials that will be used as circuit boards – particularly high reliability materials for Military and Space applications.
+insulating materials that will be used as circuit boards.
+This is particularly true for high reliability materials used in Military and Space applications.